-Although the Chamuco is rare and near-extinct, this legendary dog is popular in Mexican folklore and urban stories.
+Although the Chamuco is rare and near-extinct, this legendary dog is popular among Mexican folklore and urban stories.

-The first thing that strikes you is their eerily resemblance to the American Pit Bull.
-Well, that’s because they were bred from crosses between the Pit Bull Terrier, American Bully, Staffordshire Terrier, Mexican Bulldog, Staffordshire Bull Terrier and of course, the Pit Bull.
+The first thing that strikes you is the eerily resemblance to the American Pit Bull.
+Well, that’s because they were bred by crossing the American Bully, Staffordshire Terrier, Mexican Bulldog, Staffordshire Bull Terrier and of course, the Pit Bull Terrier.

 Unfortunately, Chamuco dogs are not popular house pets in Mexico.
 Instead, they’re bred to participate in illegal underground dog fights.
 It’s really a shame because these Mexican dogs actually make splendid pets with proper training.
 At least, according to the very few that own one.

 Surprisingly, the Chamuco has a great temperament when properly trained and raised in a loving environment.
-With family, they are very friendly and love being included in family activities.
+With family, they’re very friendly and love being included in all family activities.

 Needless to say, Chamuco dogs are always brimming with confidence – even around strangers.
-They’re smart and adept enough to judge a stranger’s intentions.
+They’re smart enough to interpret a stranger’s intentions.
 For this reason, they’re some of the best guard and watch dogs Mexico has to offer.